 The Council questioned whether the species meets the CMS definition for “migratory”, which requires that the species cyclically and predictably crosses one or more national jurisdictional boundaries.
 It was recognised that the species is highly mobile and widespread, but there was not much scientific evidence available demonstrating predictable and cyclical movements.

-It was discussed that genetic work demonstrated distinct population structures in the Atlantic Ocean and Indian Ocean as well as in the Western Atlantic and Indo-Pacific, although it was also noted that genetic isolation does indicate lack of migration.
+It was discussed that genetic work demonstrated distinct population structures in the Atlantic Ocean and Indian Ocean as well as in the Western Atlantic and Indo-Pacific, although it was also noted that genetic isolation does not necessarily indicate lack of migration.

 The Council noted that the lack of genetic evidence for migration indicated that separate conservation and management of this species in each of its relevant regions may be appropriate and that a regional listing for the Critically Endangered populations in the Northwest and Central Atlantic may be more appropriate, if evidence of migration can be provided in that area.